 Summary of Important Information:

-Price: The experience cost 7000 HUF per person, which is roughly 23 euro.
+How much does caving in Budapest cost?
+The experience cost 7000 HUF per person, which is about 23 euro.

 Just be sure to bring a nice comfy pair of shoes, they do get dirty, however, I had no issues brushing the dirt off afterwards.

 How long is spent in the cave?
 The tour is 2 and a half hours of excitement and fun.

 More information can be found on the official website here.

 What to expect: